Hunky Dory: Side one

 "Life on Mars?" is described by Buckley as a "soaring, cinematic ballad".
 Although Bowie was fixated on becoming Ziggy Stardust at the time of its recording, the song has no connection to Mars itself; the title was a reference to the recent media frenzy of the US and Soviet Union racing to get to the red planet.
-The song is a parody of singer Frank Sinatra's "My Way" and uses the same chord sequence for its opening bars.
+The song is a parody of singer Frank Sinatra's "My Way", an English-language translation of the French song "Comme d'habitude", and uses the same chord sequence for its opening bars.
 The handwritten notes on the back cover say "Inspired by Frankie".
 Like most songs on the album, "Life on Mars?" is mostly piano-led, but features a string arrangement from Ronson – his first – that is described by Doggett as "gargantuan".
 Bowie's vocals – recorded in one take – are delivered passionately during the chorus and almost nasally in the verses.
 He mentions "the girl with the mousy hair", whose identity commentators have debated, (Note: Many journalists and commentators have suggested "the girl with the mousy hair" to be Hermione Farthingale, a former girlfriend of Bowie.
 However, Pegg disagrees, writing that there's no evidence to support this claim and Farthingale herself has rejected this theory.) and who according to Greene "goes to the movies as an escape from life".

 "Kooks" is a tribute to Bowie's son Duncan Jones (pictured in 2015).

 A few days after his son Duncan Zowie Haywood Jones was born on 30 May 1971, Bowie completed "Kooks" and dedicated it to him.
 Performed by Bowie as early as 3 June, the Hunky Dory version features a string arrangement from Ronson and trumpet played by Bolder.
 "Kooks" is noticeably lighter than the two tracks it is sequenced between but, according to Pegg, ultimately "carries a hint of [the album's] preoccupation with the compulsion to fictionalise life, as Bowie invites his son to 'stay in our lovers' story'".
 Doggett writes that its inclusion on Hunky Dory "ensured its enduring appeal among those who were less entranced by his explorations of politics, psychology and occult elsewhere on the album".
 In the handwritten liner notes on the LP sleeve, Bowie wrote "For Small Z".